 Mains include steaks from the Scottish borders, chipotle mushroom tacos or pan-fried cod.
 While the elegant desserts include a pretty pistachio and polenta cake or crumble with rhubarb sorbet.

 6. Cold Town House

 This rooftop restaurant in Edinburgh is located in the Grassmarket area.
-It’s a part of town that truly comes to life after dark.
+It’s a part of town that I really love, as it truly comes to life after dark.